LOADING ...

 the Catfish Alliance. had these Alliances all up and

-down the coast defending themselves these
+down the coast defending against these

-threatening monsters.
-These humungus clams.
+threatening monsters. humungus giant clams.
 And

 be.

-most strongest heavy true blue American, courageous
+most heavy duty true blue American, courageous

 dudes behind the sand dunes somewhere.

-And would hear 'em.
-And clams hate music.
+And clams would hear 'em.
+And hate music.
 So clams

-the sand flying
+the flying UPANDOWNTHEBEACHMANMANCLAMCLAMMANMANCLAM

 FINALLYTHEMANWOULD jump over a big sand dune, over